 Things may get a bit crowded at the six-room Waldo Emerson Inn in Kennebunkport, Maine, where innkeeper Hana Pevny tells me five ghosts are in residence in the 266-year-old inn.
 Here’s what Hana shared.

-- Charlene is 6-year-old girl who died of whopping cough.
+- Charlene is 6-year-old girl who died of whooping cough.
 She really loves chocolate and has been known to tickle guests feet while they sleep.

 - Sarah, who died in childbirth after six children, was the daughter of the original builder of the house, Ralph Waldo Emerson’s great uncle, who built it in 1753.
 She has been known to occasionally add extra salt to my cooking.